 You could be pleasantly surprised!
 Things always seem bigger in our minds than they are in reality.

-Natalie has revolutionised business culture for several organisations where employees were encouraged to give feedback; this achieved unexpectedly delightful results.
+Natalie has revolutionised business culture for several organisations by encouraging employees to give feedback; this achieved unexpectedly delightful results.
 In most cases, managers were deeply grateful for the feedback.
 After all, they can’t change what they don’t know!

 People make mistakes, regardless of job title or pay.

 If you strip back the judgement and treat them as you would like to be treated, with professionalism, patience, and kindness, you’ll be respected and, in many cases, celebrated.
 This will feel liberating for your mind and will help you improve your confidence and mental wellbeing.

 The worst-case scenario is that it doesn’t go particularly well, and they struggle to hear what you’ve got to say and nothing much changes.